-Results: "During the FY 2019-20 we eliminated the ESL (English as Second Language) Program Coordinator, position #10033907.
+Results: "During the FY 2019-20 we eliminated the ESL Program Coordinator, position #10033907.
 The total salary and benefit from this line saved \$75,373.
 Part of the funds saved from this line were transferred to the Center for Learning and created a Teaching IT Application Professional.
 The IT Application Professional is a critical position within the Center for Learning and Teaching.
-This role serves as the primary Desire2Learn (D2L) administrator and ensures that courses are created within the LMS, syncs/manages faculty and student enrollment, trouble-shoots faculty D2L issues, conducts faculty training workshops, tests, and launches new D2L features.
-Additionally, the position works with other units across campus to integrate 3rdparty tools into D2L which serve to increase the quality of instruction delivered through the system (such as textbook material access, lecture capture tools, etc.)."
-This position was critical to the creation of over 3,000 D2L courses with over 10,000 students enrolled.
-This position was also instrumental in the development and delivery of 17 faculty workshops on effective online pedagogy.
+This role serves as the primary Desire2Learn (D2L) administrator and ensures that courses are created within the LMS, syncs/manages faculty and student enrollment, trouble-shoots faculty D2L issues, conducts faculty training workshops, tests and launches new D2L features.
+Additionally, the position works with other units across campus to integrate 3rd party tools into D2L which serve to increase the quality of instruction delivered through the system (such as textbook material access, lecture capture tools, etc.)."